-- changes in the relative amounts of income before taxes in the various jurisdictions in which we operate that have differing statutory tax rates; - changes in the United States or foreign tax laws, tax treaties, and regulations or the interpretation of them; - changes to our assessment about our ability to realize our deferred tax assets that are based on estimates of our future results, the prudence and feasibility of possible tax planning strategies, and the economic and political environments in which we do business; - the outcome of current and future tax audits, examinations, or administrative appeals; and - limitations or adverse findings regarding our ability to do business in some jurisdictions.
+- changes in the relative amounts of income before taxes in the various jurisdictions in which we operate that have differing statutory tax rates; - changes in the United States or foreign tax laws, tax treaties, and regulations or the interpretation of them; - changes to our assessment about our ability to realize our deferred tax assets that are based on estimates of our future results, the prudence and feasibility of possible tax planning strategies, and the economic and political environments in which we do business; - · the outcome of current and future tax audits, examinations, or administrative appeals; and - limitations or adverse findings regarding our ability to do business in some jurisdictions.

 In the event any tax audit or other proceeding is determined adversely to us, the resulting liabilities (including any penalties and interest) may have an adverse effect on our cash flows.
 If we expand the scale of our international business activities, any changes in the United States or foreign taxation of such activities may increase our worldwide effective tax rate and harm our business, financial condition, and results of operations.
 In particular, new income or other tax laws or regulations could be enacted at any time, which could adversely affect our business operations and financial performance.
 Further, existing tax laws and regulations could be interpreted, modified, or applied adversely to us.
 For example, the Tax Act enacted many significant changes to the U.S. tax laws.
 Future guidance from the IRS and other tax authorities with respect to the Tax Act may affect us, and certain aspects of the Tax Act could be repealed or modified in future legislation.
-In addition, proposals have been made by the current presidential administration and congress that could enact significant changes to the taxation of business entities including, among others, a permanent increase in the corporate income tax rate, an increase in the tax rate applicable to the global intangible low-taxed income and elimination of certain exemptions, and the imposition of minimum taxes or surtaxes on certain types of income.
+In addition, proposals have been made by the current presidential administration and congress that could enact significant changes to the tax rate applicable to the global intangible low-taxed income and elimination of certain exemptions, and the imposition of minimum taxes or surtaxes on certain types of income.
 We are currently unable to predict whether such changes will occur and, if so, the ultimate impact on our business.
 To the extent that such changes have a negative impact on us, our suppliers or our customers, including as a result of related uncertainty, these changes may materially and adversely impact our business, financial condition, results of operations and cash flows.